Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 • Increase product value.
 Integrations can extend your product, sometimes in outsized ways.
 For example, a project-tracking app that integrates with its users' calendars and messaging systems provides much more value to its users than one that does not.

-• Make your product the center of your customers' ecosystem.
+• Make your product the center of your customers' ecosystems.
 When your product is the software integrating your customers' business apps, driving their data flows, and automating their processes, it becomes the hub of their ecosystems.

 • Increase product stickiness and reduce churn.
 Integrations can provide a strong moat, making your product hard to replace.
 Businesses don't want to take a step backward in automation and connectivity.
 If your product is deeply integrated, replacing it requires your customer to find another product with the same integrations.